Heather Allen

 Bio

 Professor Heather C. Allen attended Saddleback College from 1989-1992, completing much of her undergraduate science and general education coursework before transferring to the University of California, Irvine in 1992.
 After her second year at Saddleback, she focused on the sciences, targeting chemistry as her major, winning a Saddleback College Science Scholarship Award to continue advancement toward her chemistry degree.
-She received her B.S. degree in Chemistry in 1993, and Ph.D. in Physical Chemistry in 1997 at the University of California Irvine working with Nobel Laureate F. S. Rowland, and Professors D. Blake, J. Hemminger, and B. Finlayson-Pitts.
-She continued her postdoctoral studies in 1997 at the University of Oregon advised by Professor G. L. Richmond.
-Following the Saddleback Science Scholarship, as a student and postdoctoral researcher, she was also recognized with other scholarships and fellowships: Fannie and John Hertz Fellowship, EPA, NSF Traineeship, and a NOAA Post-Doctoral Fellowship in Climate and Global Change.
-She began her Professorial career at Ohio State in 2000, and has since been recognized for many research accomplishments: Research Innovation Award from Research Corp., NSF CAREER Award, Beckman Young Investigator Award, Alfred P. Sloan Research Fellow Award, Camille Dreyfus Teacher-Scholar Award, Fellow of the American Association for the Advancement of Science (AAAS), Ohio State Distinguished Scholar Award, the Alexander von Humboldt Research Award from Germany, and the 2022 American Chemical Society Irving Langmuir Award in Chemical Physics.
-In addition, Dr. Allen has been recognized for several mentoring awards over the years including the Ohio State Office of Minority Affairs Mentor Award, an Empowered Woman Award from the City of Columbus, and the American Chemical Society National Award for Encouraging Women into Careers in the Chemical Sciences.
-She is a Full Professor in the Department of Chemistry and Biochemistry, and in the Department of Pathology.
-Her research specialization is in molecular organization, ion pairing, and hydration at aqueous interfaces.
+She received her B.S. degree in Chemistry in 1993, and Ph.D. in Physical Chemistry in 1997 at the University of California Irvine working with Nobel Laureate Sherwood Rowland and Don Blake as an undergraduate, and as a graduate student with John Hemminger and Barbara Finlayson-Pitts.
+She continued her postdoctoral studies in 1997 at the University of Oregon advised by Geraldine Richmond.
+Following the Saddleback Science Scholarship, as a student and postdoctoral researcher, she was also recognized with and by the Fannie and John Hertz Fellowship, EPA, NSF Traineeship, and a NOAA Post-Doctoral Fellowship in Climate and Global Change.

 Research Overview

-Research in the Allen group encompasses the characterization of fundamental interfacial phenomena.
-Aqueous surfaces are of particular interest with emphasis on understanding surface structure.
+Dr. Allen’s research specialization is in interfacial phenomena, molecular organization, ions, ion pairing, and hydration at aqueous interfaces.
 Investigations of molecular organization and orientation, and chemical reaction mechanisms at gas - liquid, gas - solid, and liquid - solid interfaces are of interest.
-Laboratory experiments are designed to further understand organization of solvated ions and molecules such as water, lipids, and fatty acids at surfaces and interfaces of biological and environmental relevance.
+Laboratory experiments are designed to further understand organization of solvated ions and molecules such as water, lipids, and fatty acids and complexation at liquid surfaces and interfaces of biological and environmental relevance.

-> Dr. Allen is accepting new graduate students that have interest in studying ion and molecular processes at aqueous surfaces using laser technology, specifically applying and learning vibrational sum frequency generation spectroscopy.
-Graduate students from any of the chemistry, biochemistry, biophysics, or chemical physics divisions are encouraged to request a meeting to discuss this project.
+>Dr. Allen is accepting new graduate students that have interest in studying ion and molecular processes at aqueous surfaces using Sum Frequency, Second Harmonic, Raman, infrared, surface potential and surface tension methods.
+Graduate students from physical and analytical chemistry, chemical physics, environmental, and biophysics divisions are encouraged to request a meeting to discuss research.
 Detailed research information can be found on the Allen Group website.

 Publications